php/web-doc/tutorial/builds.md

 dates on the doc server.
 See "Doc server builds", above.

 ## Additional notes
-- If a manual does not validate on Friday, it will not be pushed to the mirrors until it does validate (hopefully, the upcoming Friday).
+- If a manual does not validate on some day, it will not be pushed to the mirrors until it does validate (hopefully, the next day).
-- Only active translations are selectable/downloadable, and this is managed in [phpweb/includes/languages.inc][languages.inc]
+- Only active translations are bulit on rsync box (and then pushed to regular mirrors).
+This is managed in [web/php/includes/languages.inc][languages.inc]
+- [docs.php.net][docs.php.net] attempts to build all translations (both active) and inactive.

+  However, we use `broken-language.txt` file in root of broken translations to disable those very outdated and failing to build for a long time.

 ## The humans who manage these
 If there is a problem with the synced builds, it's wise to contact